 Latest changes: https://github.com/gorhill/httpswitchboard/releases

-- This extension will access your data on all websites.
+- This extension can access your data on all websites.

-- This extension will access your tabs and browsing activity.
+- This extension can access your tabs and browsing activity.